 Do you want to work somewhere that provides a curriculum framework and support, along with the freedom to be creative and bring your full self to your teaching?
 Do you want to work somewhere that students and faculty are encouraged to ask deep questions?
 Do you believe that Jewish learning should be fun, dynamic, and spiritual?

 Benefits to employment at the PSJC Hebrew School include: paid sick/excused absences, participation in meaningful and paid professional development sessions, High Holiday tickets, and working in a supportive, creative, and fun community.
-Part-time teaching positions are salaried based on a competitive and transparent salary scale.
-PSJC is an equal opportunity employer and seeks qualified applicants of all racial and cultural backgrounds, sexual orientation, gender identity, and ages to apply to work within our school.
-We ask our faculty to bring their full selves to our programming and to share their "jewish story" with our community.
+Part-time teaching positions are salaried based on a competitive and transparent salary scale, with hourly base rates ranging from $48 - $57 per teaching hour.